GoogleContainerTools/kpt-functions-sdk/README.md

 npm init @googlecontainertools/kpt-functions
 ```

+Follow the instructions and respond to all prompts.

-**Note:** Going forward, all the commands are assumed to be run from `my-package` directory.
+<sub>_**Note:** Going forward, all commands are assumed to be run from the `my-package` directory._<sub>

-This will create the following files:
+`npm init` will create the following files:

-1. `package.json`: Declares `kpt-functions` framework library as the only item in `dependencies`.
+1. `package.json`: The `kpt-functions` framework library is the only item declared in `dependencies`.
-   Everything required to compile, lint and test a KPT function is declared as `devDependencies`,
+   Everything required to compile, lint and test your KPT function is declared as `devDependencies`,
-   including the `create-kpt-functions` CLI discussed later.
+   including the `create-kpt-functions` CLI discussed later in the `README`.
-1. `src/`: Contains the source files for all your functions, e.g.:
+1. `src/`: Directory containing the source files for all your functions, e.g.:

-   - `my_func.ts`: This is where you implement the function interface.
+   - `my_func.ts`: Implement your function's interface here.
-   - `my_func_test.ts`: This is where you add your unit test.
+   - `my_func_test.ts`: Unit tests for your function.
-   - `my_func_run.ts`: The main entry point that runs the function.
+   - `my_func_run.ts`: The entry point from which your function is run.

 1. `src/gen/`: Contains Kubernetes core and CRD types generated from the OpenAPI spec published by the cluster you selected.
 1. `build/`: Contains Dockerfile for each function, e.g.:
    - `my_func.Dockerfile`

-Run the following command to install all the dependencies and compile the functions into `dist/` directory.
+Next, install all project dependencies:

 ```sh
 npm install
 ```

+In addition to installation, `install` compiles your function into the `dist/` directory.

-You can run your function at this point:
+You can run your function directly:

 ```sh
 node dist/my_func_run.js --help
 ```

-Although it's not very interesting as it simply passes the input unchanged to the output.
+Currently, it simply passes through the input configuration data.
 Let's remedy this.

 ### Implementing the function